 - Matches your home’s décor and/or architectural styling.

 - Takes advantage of your surroundings (for example, you might want glass panels to enjoy a view, or something more filled in to add privacy. )

 Hot tubs, fire pits, outdoor kitchens, and fountains or other water features are all great things to include on a new or resurfaced vinyl deck, but your deck can only go so far.
 Unless you have a very large deck, go for the things you will get the most use of/enjoyment out of, rather than trying to accomplish the impossible.
 Remember, even though your deck might feel big, if you like to entertain you’ll need room for extra chairs and tables, as well as space for people to move around.

 Visit this site page for more Deck Building Tips.

 While you might have the bases covered as far as the vinyl deck surface, deck railings, stairs, etc., what about those little things that make your deck that much easier to use?
 Built in seating, side tables, and storage can make all the difference if your vinyl deck plan allows it.
 Also include space for accessories such as plants, art, or even an additional seating area, as it will help your new waterproof vinyl deck feel more like home.

 Check out our gallery of vinyl deck surfaces for some ideas, or head over to Houzz, which is a great resource for deck inspiration!

-Econodek makes one of the industry’s best waterproof vinyl decking products for DIYers.
+Econodek carries waterproof vinyl decking by Tuff Industries, and it is one of the industry’s best vinyl membranes for DIYers.
 If you still have questions about how to resurface an existing deck, or how to waterproof a new sundeck, patio, roof deck, or balcony, feel free to contact our Econodek waterproofing deck experts online or by email, or call Econodek toll free at 1-877-766-1366.